eficode-academy/argocd-katas/intro.md

 * Intentionally introduce an error in one of the Kubernetes manifests in your GitHub repository (e.g., a typo in a field name).
 * Try to sync the application in ArgoCD.
 The sync will fail.
-* In the ArgoCD UI, navigate to the `Events` tab for the `quotes-flask` application.
+* In the ArgoCD UI, navigate to the `Events` tab under `app details` for the `quotes-flask` application.
 Here, you can see detailed error messages that will help you identify the issue.
 * Fix the error in the manifest, commit, and push the changes to the repository.
 * Sync the application again in ArgoCD.
 The sync should now succeed.